-The 1σ-contrast achieved in coronagraphic imaging (IRDIFS\DBI) with filter combination DB\H23 (Figure 13) is shown as a function of angular separation (contrast curves) in Figure 14 for various differential imaging strategy combinations (SDI alone, or combined with ADI).
+The 1σ-contrast achieved in coronagraphic imaging (IRDIFS\DBI) with filter combination DB\H23 (Figure 14) is shown as a function of angular separation (contrast curves) in Figure 15 for various differential imaging strategy combinations (SDI alone, or combined with ADI).
+Note that in most coronagraphic images of stars obtained with IRDIS and IFS, a point source is seen at the center of the coronagraphic mask (see Figure 14).
+This point source does not show the location of the star but shows the spot of Arago.
+For accurate measurements of the star center, one must use the CENTER "C" observations, which create the four waffle spots symmetrically around the stellar position.

-Figure 13: Coronagraphic images obtained in IRDIS H2 (left) and H3 (center) DBI filters, and the result of spectral differential imaging H2-H3 (right).
+Figure 14: Coronagraphic images obtained in IRDIS H2 (left) and H3 (center) DBI filters, and the result of spectral differential imaging H2-H3 (right).

-Figure 14: IRDIS DBI H2H3 contrast curves obtained on-sky for a bright target (H=0.2), in average conditions (seeing ~1.0"), with an ADI field rotation of 30 degrees.
+Figure 15: IRDIS DBI H2H3 contrast curves obtained on-sky for a bright target (H=0.2), in average conditions (seeing ~1.0"), with an ADI field rotation of 30 degrees.
 The plot shows the PSF profiles (black) and coronagraphic profiles (green) in the H2 and H3 filters, the 1 $\sigma$ contrast curve for ADI on the H2 data (red), and the 1 $\sigma$ contrast curve for SDI+ADI on the H2 and H3 data.
 For the ADI and SDI+ADI analysis, the algorithm throughput is taken into account and compensated, assuming a T8 spectral-type for the planet in SDI.